 State-of-the-art Purity Assessments.
 The strategic aim in this area is for individual NMIs/DIs to continue to benchmark, demonstrate and challenge their technical capabilities to assign the mass fraction content ("purity") of the primary component in an organic material.
 Performance in the Track A "organic purity" key comparisons will remain the main mechanism for institutes to achieve this goal.
-The scope of these comparisons will expand the structural complexity space to cover organic analytes having a molar mass of up to 1000 g/mol.
+The scope of these comparisons will expand the structural complexity space to cover organic analytes having a molar mass up to 1000 g/mol.

 In addition, information reported on in-house value assignment by individual NMIs of primary calibrators for use in other Track A, Track C and RMO comparisons (e.g. matrix comparisons), can also be used to provide supporting evidence of the capabilities of individual NMIs for purity assignment.
 However, in these cases support for the associated measurement uncertainty claims is limited to that achieved for the overall comparison result.
-Minimum requirements for an in-house purity assignment will also need to be clarified in this strategic period.
 Comparisons arising from dedicated programmes supporting qNMR measurements will progress knowledge for that specific purity assignment technique.